AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_android.md

 <dd>The version number, in two-part notation, that is displayed in your application, for example 1.25.</dd>

 <dt>Android flavor</dt>
-<dd>There are three different builds of the Stingray engine for Android: a regular build, a build that plays content on Gear VR devices, and a build that plays content on Google VR devices.
+<dd>There are three different builds of the interactive engine for Android: a regular build, a build that plays content on Gear VR devices, and a build that plays content on Google VR devices.
 Use this control to choose which of these engine flavors are included in your package.</dd>
 </dl>

 ### Icons settings

 Browse to select your game icon in PNG format.
 It can be any size, but we recommend a maximum of 512x512 pixels.
-If you leave this empty, the **Deployer** uses the default icon for Autodesk Stingray.
+If you leave this empty, the **Deployer** uses a default Autodesk icon.

 ### Keystore Signing settings